Xhibit 2019: This year’s creatives of the future

 ‘Sowei, Ndahiti’ by Shannon Bono, Central Saint Martins, MA Art and Science

-Utilizing ancient African traditions and Black feminism, Shannon’s work centralizes the black female body as a site for channeling personal and worldly experiences.
+Utilizing ancient African traditions and Black feminism, Shannon’s work centralizes the black female body as a site for channelling personal and worldly experiences.

 “Aeternum” Mourning Rosary’ by Ninja D. Evangelista, London College of Fashion, MA Fashion Artefact